 Groin strains are graded 1, 2 or 3 depending on how bad they are.
-Where you start on the rehabilitaiton program and how fast you progress though each stage will depend on the type and extent of the injury.
+Where you start on the rehabilitation program and how fast you progress through each stage will depend on the type and extent of the injury.

 Phase 1 - Acute stage

-This phase includes from immediatly after the injury occurs until the athlete can walk pain free and has no swelling.
+This phase includes from immediately after the injury occurs until the athlete can walk pain-free and has no swelling.
 The aim of treatment during the acute stage is to reduce pain and swelling whilst resting to allow the injury to heal.

-Immediate first aid - apply the PRICE princples (protection, rest, ice, compression and elevation) as soon as possible after injury, this is especially important during the first 72 hours after an injury.
+Immediate first aid - apply the PRICE principles (protection, rest, ice, compression and elevation) as soon as possible after injury, this is especially important during the first 72 hours after an injury.